 Signal Processing Letters – Authors of IEEE Signal Processing Letters (SPL) papers will have the opportunity to present their work at ICASSP 2019, subject to space availability and approval by the Technical Program Chairs.
 SPL papers published between October 28, 2017 and October 27, 2018 are eligible for presentation at ICASSP 2019.
 The SPL papers presented at ICASSP will neither be reviewed nor included in the proceedings.

-Authors of IEEE Signal Processing Letters (SPL) papers will have the opportunity to present their work at ICASSP 2019, subject to space availability and approval by the Technical Program Chairs.
+Authors of IEEE Signal Processing Letters (SPL) and IEEE Signal Processing Journals will have the opportunity to present their work at ICASSP 2019, subject to space availability and approval by the Technical Program Chairs.
 SPL papers published between October 28, 2017 and October 27, 2018 are eligible for presentation at ICASSP 2019.
 The SPL papers presented at ICASSP will neither be reviewed nor included in the proceedings.

 Presentation requests must be submitted by January 14, 2019.